Abayudaya: Music

 Music has been an important aspect in the lives of the Abayudaya.
 In recent years, the community has produced two CDs that are centered on religious themes.
-In fact, one of the albums, entitled "Abayudaya: Music from the Jewish people of Uganda" produced by Jeffrey Summit was nominated for a Best Traditional World Music album at the 47th Grammy Awards.
+One of the albums, entitled "Abayudaya: Music from the Jewish people of Uganda" was produced by Jeffrey Summit and nominated for a Best Traditional World Music album at the 47th Grammy Awards.

-In addition to this, their community has received further recognition and respect within the Jewish community because of the work of Noam Katz, a Jewish American musician.
+The Abayudaya community has received further recognition and respect within the Jewish community because of the work of Noam Katz, a Jewish American musician.
 His 2005 CD, Mirembe ("peace" in Luganda), featured the Abayudaya in the majority of its songs.
-In addition to studying at a seminary, Katz travels throughout North America, and gives a slideshow/concert which showcases the music of the Abayudaya.
+In addition to studying at a seminary, Katz travels throughout North America, and he also gives a slideshow/concert which showcases the music of the Abayudaya.

-The music of the Abayudaya is distinctly African yet Jewish at the same time.
-Many of the songs combine words in Luganda as well as Hebrew.
+The music of the Abayudaya is distinctly African and it is Jewish at the same time.
+Many of the songs combine Luganda words with Hebrew words.
 Additionally, Psalms and prayers are set to a distinctly African tune and rhythm.
-Music is viewed as important by the community for a variety of reasons.
-Some elders of the community have maintained that it was music that enabled the community to persevere through the harsh conditions that it had to endure under the reign of Idi Amin.
+Music is considered important by the community for a variety of reasons.
+Some elders of the community have stated that it was music that enabled the community to persevere through the harsh conditions that it was forced to endure during the rule of Idi Amin.